 Strict document control is exactly where structured AI performs well.
 The key is validation: building the workflow against a real sample of your project data, defining the rules it follows, and testing it before any production use.
 Greg's CQV background means he approaches this the same way a validation engineer would.
 Define the requirements, test against them, document the results.
 If it doesn't pass validation, it doesn't ship.

-Engagements vary based on scope, number of workflows, and your existing tool environment.
-A focused single-use-case implementation typically falls in the $15,000–$40,000 range.
-A broader engagement covering multiple workflows runs higher.
-Hourly advisory starts at $150/hr for firms that want to start smaller.
+Scope determines cost: the number of workflows, your existing tool environment, and how deep the integration needs to go.
+Advisory work is available with no long-term commitment for firms that want to start smaller.
 The best way to get a realistic number is a 30-minute discovery call where we scope your situation directly.